Last Updated on

 Collaboration tools are also built in, so you can invite team members to view or edit the board and converse with them with audio while you're working together.

-If you find yourself only needing a digital whiteboard for one-off use cases here and there, you might gravitate toward Whiteboard Fox, a straightforward whiteboard app that doesn't require a login.
+If you find yourself only needing a digital whiteboard for one-off use cases here and there.
+You might move toward Whiteboard Fox, a straightforward whiteboard app that doesn't require a login.

 And while there's no login required, you can still share the board with others and control their access, allowing them to view or edit.
 Of course, since there's no option to log in, there's also no way to save your whiteboards online, so you'll have to export them as images if you want to save them.
 Does the trick for a one-time project.